abu-kawsar-rabby/jobpilot/README.md

 ## Usage

 1. Open a web browser and navigate to `http://localhost:3000`
-2. Click on the "Login" button to sign in to your account
-3. Browse the available content and interact with the interface
+2. Browse the available content and interact with the interface

 ## API Reference

-- `/api/users` - returns a list of all categorylist in the database
+- `public/categorys` - returns a list of all categorylist in the database
-- `/api/posts` - returns a list of all joblist in the database
+- `public/jobs` - returns a list of all joblist in the database

 ## Tests